This is the web site of author Steven Saylor.

 Gladiator—Playmobil Tribute: An homage to the Ridley Scott film, using the medium of Playmobil.
 We are all auteurs now.
 Watch it here.
 USA, 2008, 6 minutes.

 Oedipus: Sophocles’ timeless Greek tragedy, performed by...vegetables!
-A sword and salad mini-epic from animator Jason Wishnow.
-Watch it here.
+A sword and salad mini-epic from filmmaker Jason Wishnow.
+Watch it here or (maybe) here.
 USA, 2004, 8 minutes.

 Documentaries & Docudramas

-Afghanistan: Hidden Treasures from the National Museum, Kabul: National Geographic made these short videos for the eye-opening exhibit, including Greek and Egypto-Roman artifacts, now at the Canadian Museum of Civilization in Gatineau-Ottawa through March 28, 2010.
+Afghanistan: Hidden Treasures from the National Museum, Kabul: National Geographic made these short videos for the eye-opening exhibit, including Greek and Egypto-Roman artifacts, which has toured the US, Canada, and the UK.
 Watch here.
 USA, 2008.
 (Read the companion book.)

 Balancing Fact & Fiction: The Ancient World of HBO’s Rome: Jonathan Stamp (author of the Rome coffee table tome) discusses his experiences as the historical consultant on the Rome series in an appearance at the Getty Villa.
 Watch it here.
 USA, 2009, 75 minutes.